 With the backing of the CCS, a team consisting of Avril, Pat Jones, and Marcus Pound from Durham University and Kat Ajibade from the London School of Economics put on the first online Lived Catholicism conference in November 2020.
 Much to their surprise, the conference was a galloping success.
 The keynotes were Tricia Bruce, Alana Harris, Stephen Bullivant, and Robert Orsi and the conference attracted 51 paper abstracts and 230 conference registrations.
 As well as papers from across Europe and the US, there were papers from around the wider world, covering Catholicism across the five continents, and from disciplines as widely ranging as human geography, history, and psychology, as well as sociology, ethnography, and anthropology.

-Through the final plenary of the conference, and a special edition of Ecclesial Practices due out in 2022, the conceptual work to flesh out Lived Catholicism began.
+Through the final plenary of the conference, and a special issue of Ecclesial Practices published in 2022, the conceptual work to flesh out Lived Catholicism began.
 Important questions are:

 These questions and many more were raised at the second Lived Catholicism conference, held online in November 2021.
 Our title, Paradox and prophecy: why the study of Lived Catholicism matters, sought to move the study of Catholicism beyond persistent binaries, such as conservative/liberal; theologian/social scientist; insider/outsider.
 It recognised the messiness of the Lived, and the challenges this poses for researchers.
 The programme and videos of nine of the conference sessions are available via the Lived Catholicism 2021 conference programme webpage.

 Avril Baigent is undertaking research into the Lived Catholicism of teenagers in the UK, exploring themes such as identity, practices, faith transmission, and family asking: